Off-Equatorial Orbits around Magnetically Charged Black Holes: Orbital Structure in Static MBHs

-The presence of electric charge of the test particle introduces a Lorentz force that alters the orbital plane, displacing the trajectory from the equator.
-Stable circular orbits still exist for certain polar angles, as shown in Figure~\hyperref[fig:Orbit_illustration]{\ref{fig:Orbit_illustration}}.
+The presence of electric charge of the test particle introduces the Lorentz force that alters the orbital plane, displacing the trajectory from the equator.
+Despite this, stable circular orbits still exist for certain polar angles, as shown in Figure~\ref{fig:Orbit_illustration}.